As an Amazon Associate I earn from qualifying purchases.

-This does not mean you can’t cook Asian in rural America.
-Most of my recipes can be scaled down for “normal” ingredients, and now there is an excellent primer on preparing Asian food called Healthy Asian Favorites, which is perfect for home cooks living outside the big Asian centers of this country.
+I got the idea for my crab fried rice from an excellent primer on preparing Asian food called Healthy Asian Favorites, which is perfect for home cooks living outside the big Asian centers of this country.
 Full disclosure: It’s written by my friend Jaden Hair of Steamy Kitchen.

-This is not an in-depth book on Asian cuisine, not is it intended as such.
-For example, Jaden’s Korean kimchi recipe can be made in 15 minutes.
-My version, which I plan on posting soon, requires at least a week… and a month is better.
-This is a book for novices, busy family cooks or hunters and anglers looking for a simple, honest guide to help them break into Asian cooking: Almost all her recipes can be made with wild game or fish.
-After all, Jaden’s husband hunts and they are both avid anglers.
+Jaden’s is not an in-depth book on Asian cuisine, nor is it intended as such.
+It’s a book for novices, busy family cooks or hunters and anglers looking for a simple, honest guide to help them break into Asian cooking: Almost all her recipes can be made with wild game or fish.

-Now lots of Asian countries make fried rice, and looking at her recipe it’s clear that this is at its core a Thai or Vietnamese fried rice; the fish sauce is a dead giveaway.
+My rendition of crab fried rice looks to Thailand for inspiration: The pineapple, lemongrass and the fish sauce are your tip-offs.
 Fish sauce, if you’ve never heard of it, is sorta like soy sauce only it’s made from the juices of heavily salted anchovies and such.

-It virtually identical to the Ancient Roman garum, which Caesar splashed on everything.
+It virtually identical to the Ancient Roman garum, which Julius Caesar splashed on everything.
 Tastewise, the kind you can get in most American stores is crystal clear, slightly funky and pretty salty.
-Always look for clear fish sauce: If you shop in Asian markets, you’ll find some ferocious fish sauce with lots of… debris in it.
-Nasty, gnarly stuff.
-Fortunately, fish sauce is getting really easy to find these days.
-I’ve seen it in markets in places like Gloucester, MA, Billings, MT, and yes, even at that supermarket in Booneville.
+Always look for clear fish sauce: If you shop in Asian markets, you’ll find some ferocious varieties with lots of… debris in it.
+Not my favorite.

 - 3 tablespoons peanut oil, lard or other vegetable oil, divided